How Long is Aerial Lift Certification Good For?

 Anytime you hire a new worker to your team, they must be trained and certified before you can allow them to operate the lift.
 OSHA requires certification for every operator, or you could end up with a fine or other penalty.
 Certification also ensures your staff know how to do their job safely and avoid accidents on the job.
 Well-equipped and trained workers help to create a safe work environment for themselves and everyone else around.

 However, aerial lift certification isn’t a one-time thing.
 It requires recertification just like most other licenses.
 Recertification should be just as much of an area of concern as getting staff certified in the first place.
-Those wondering how long does OSHA certification last may be missing the forest for the trees.
+Those wondering how long is aerial lift certification good for may be missing the forest for the trees.
 Expiration dates are just one of the many facets of OSHA certification to consider.

 Why Aerial Lift Certification Expiration Dates Matter

 Aerial lift certification ensures a worker is allowed to operate a boom lift, scissor lift, or any other type of aerial lift based on OSHA specifications.
 Once a worker earns an aerial lift license, their certification lasts for only a set amount of time.
 Thus, if an aerial lift worker does not renew their certification, they cannot legally operate an aerial lift.
 If the worker forgoes renewal training and continues to operate an aerial lift, the risks are significant for both the worker and their employer.

 Even though an employee received the initial training and certification to be in compliance with OSHA, they will be out of compliance if they don’t get their certification renewed.
 Your company will also be liable for allowing any workers to operate a lift without being recertified.
 Understanding how long does OSHA certification last can help keep you and your colleagues safe on the job.